-Face to face experience in counseling and guidance in a supervised, recorded, and evaluated counseling setting.
+This course examines the face-to-face experience in counseling and guidance in a supervised, recorded, and evaluated counseling setting.
 May be repeated for credit.
-Prerequisite: Pre-arrangement and permission of instructor, Coun 601, 605, 606, and 607 plus one other counseling course approved by advisor.
+Prerequisites: Prearrangement and permission of instructor, Coun 601, 605, 606, and 607 plus one other counseling course approved by adviser.